nannib/mydigitaltwin/README.md

 # mydigitaltwin
 My digital twin - it is a program can make your digital twin using a video and audio sample of you, then you can interact by microphone or text chatting.
 You will see yourself speaking with you, with your voice and your face in lip sync.
+This is clearly a ## PROTOTYPE ## that could work better and be expanded, so everyone is welcome to contribute!

 It uses an AI model and a RAG system for custom answers, you could index your life, your thoughts, so you can live forever in a digital life mode.
 It runs local on your computer, no API, no external servers.